Managed Warehouse

 - events table:

-- the name of the event (e.g., "Purchase", "Button Click")
+timestamp: the time the event occurredevent_name: the name of the event (e.g., "Purchase", "Button Click")

 - feature_usage table:

-- the name of the feature being evaluated
+timestamp: the time the event occurredfeature: the name of the feature being evaluated

 - experiment_views table:

-- the ID of the experiment being viewed
+timestamp: the time the event occurredexperimentId: the ID of the experiment being viewed

-Querying Attributes and Properties
+Querying attributes and properties

-If you need to access data inside attributes or properties, you can use the JSONExtract
+If you need to access data inside attributes or properties, you can use the JSONExtract functions from ClickHouse to extract values from the JSON string.
+Here's an example:

 SELECT